 Finally, when it comes to the world of tomorrow, the Ram takes a final point from the Sierra thanks to its UConnect infotainment system.
 Most Rams come with the system and with a big 8.4-inch screen, which works with reconfigurable gauges, optional navigation, and tethered Sprint data for on-the-go connectivity.
 The Sierra's GMC IntelliLink system is colorful, sharp, and standard on almost all models, and provides many of the same services, with just a touch less user-friendly layout (and dealer-installed data links).

-By only a couple of tenths of a point, the Ram 1500 outearns the new Sierra in our numeric rankings.
-It falls shy of the stellar towing and hauling ratings of the Sierra, but takes control when it comes to ride and infotainment.
-If we pulled a trailer often, and if it were our $40,000 to spend, we could easily spend it on the GMC--but if our day-in, day-out truck needs didn't always tax its upper limits, the Ram 1500 could get the job.
+The Ram falls shy of the stellar towing and hauling ratings of the Sierra, but takes control when it comes to ride and infotainment.
+If we pulled a trailer often, and if it were our $40,000 to spend, we could easily spend it on the GMC—but if our day-in, day-out truck needs didn't always tax its upper limits, the Ram 1500 could get the job.